Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - `touch `

-  (Create empty files or update file timestamps.Mostly used in Automations)
+  (Create empty files or update file timestamps.
+Primarily used in Automation)

 - `ls`